UloE-G/Athletes-Corner/README.md

 I wanted site admins to be able to:

-- Add, edit or delete products to the store using site owner only front end page.
+- Add, edit or delete products or reviews from the store using site owner only front end page.

 ## Design